 - “Tesla Model S – Best Car Ever!” by Frank van Gilluwe (@TeslaTap) and Kim Rogers

-- For a look at the progress, Tesla has made see Model S changes from 2012 to 2019, Model S New and Old Comparisons, or Model X New and Old Comparisons
+- For a look at the progress, Tesla has made see Model S New and Old Comparisons, or Model X New and Old Comparisons

 - Tesla-related videos galore compiled by TeslaTap